-"Wellness Services (previously named "Professional Services" in the prior waiver) are direct services to people served through the waiver, based on need and specified in an approved ISP/Plan of Care:.
+Wellness Services are direct services to people served through the waiver, based on need and specified in an approved ISP/Plan of Care.

-Wellness Services offered are:
+Wellness Services offered are as follows:

 - Massage Therapy

-- Sexuality Education that provides training in sexuality awareness, reproduction education, safe sexual practices and victimization avoidance:
+- Sexuality Education that provides training in sexuality awareness, reproduction education, safe sexual practices, and victimization avoidance;

 - Fitness Training (services are available both as a one-to-one service to a person, and in small group settings not to exceed 1:2.
 A waiver participant may utilize both 1:1 and small group fitness services);

 - Nutrition evaluation/consultation and

-- Bereavement counseling.
+- Bereavement counseling